hfjelstad/Profile-Documentation/04-Guides/Timetable_DatedServiceJourney.md

 ### Timetable using DatedServiceJourney
-A description of the minimum information needed for a timtable using DatedServiceJourney as a calendar
+A description of the minimum information needed for a timtable using DatedServiceJourney as calendar

 ### PublicationDelivery:
 - [dataObjects]